-- Social reactions to the witch trials and witch finders including the comparative role of social classes in accusations. - Nature and importance of secular courts such as the Norfolk Assizes. - Role and significance of the urban elite, borough jurisdictions, judicial and religious officials in criminal procedure and the extent of the witch hunt. - Impact of mistrust, fear and denunciations on legal procedure. - Reasons for the types of torture deployed and the intensity of persecution 1645-7. - Role of Hopkins and Stearne.
+- Social reactions to the witch trials and witch finders including the comparative role of social classes in accusations. - Nature and importance of secular courts such as the Norfolk Assizes. - Role and significance of the urban elite, borough jurisdictions, judicial and religious officials in criminal procedure and the extent of the witch hunt.

+- o tensions of the Avignon papacy.

-- Circumstances and significance of Innocent VIII's papal bull (Summis Desiderantes Affectibus) in 1484. - Nature and impact of Kramer and Sprenger's Malleus Maleficarum (Hammer of the Witches) of 1486.
-Germany and beyond. - Nature, course and significance of intellectual or legal arguments, beliefs in witchcraft and the publication of demonology on the development or continuation of persecution. - Similarity and difference in belief or disbelief: - o the 16th and 17th century - regions and localities - Protestant groups (e.g. Zwingli) - o within the Catholic Church - academic debate (humanism, scepticism, 'new' science) - o forms of politics and government - o social and ethnic groups - rational and willing acceptance or 'top down' influence and submission.
+- Circumstances and significance of Innocent VIII's papal bull (Summis Desiderantes Affectibus) in 1484.

+- Nature and impact of Kramer and Sprenger's Malleus Maleficarum (Hammer of the Witches) of 1486.
+Germany and beyond.

+- Nature, course and significance of intellectual or legal arguments, beliefs in witchcraft and the publication of demonology on the development or continuation of persecution.

+- Similarity and difference in belief or disbelief:

+- o the 16th and 17th century

+- regions and localities

+- Protestant groups (e.g. Zwingli)

+- within the Catholic Church

+- academic debate (humanism, scepticism, 'new' science)

+- o forms of politics and government

+- o social and ethnic groups

+- rational and willing acceptance or 'top down' influence and submission.